lex-node/governance/constitution/constitution.md

 #### Redeeming/Burning Governance Stakes

 4.14.
-If a Council Member burns their own token, their Governance Stake will be redeemed; if a Council Member has their token burned by the Council, their Governance Stake will be forfeited (burned).
+If a Council Member burns such a Voting Token, the corresponding Governance Stake will be redeemed and returned to such Council Member.
+If a Council Member has a Voting Token burned by the Council in compliance with this Constitution, the corresponding Governance Stake will be forfeited (burned).

 4.15.
 Whichever account has the Council On-Chain Treasury permissions will be responsible for executing redemptions/burning.

 ### Executive / Foundation
 #### Nature & Functions of Foundation

 4.x.
 The executive function of the Pocket Network is performed by the Pocket Network Foundation, which is a Cayman Islands foundation company limited by guarantee.
 The Foundation is governed by its Articles of Association, a copy of which is available at https://github.com/pokt-network/governance/blob/master/foundation/Pocket-Network-Foundation-Articles-of-Association-Highlighted.pdf (the **Foundation Articles**).
 Without limiting the generality of the immediately following Article [4.x], the Foundation's objectives include: